Welcome to Linkerd! 🎈

 kubectl, the Linkerd control plane resources will be added to

-your cluster and start running immediately.
+your cluster and start up.

 kubectl -n linkerd get deploy